creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-11-23-Multi_Channel_Stochastic_Variational_Inference.md

 ![](/collections/images/MCSVI/results_part_3.jpg)
 Having a generative model allows them to validate the latent space they obtained.
-Moreover, the results they obtain are coherent with typical results from the litterature on Alzheimer's Disease.
+Moreover, the results they obtain are coherent with typical results from the literature on Alzheimer's Disease.

 # Conclusion